We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Surprisingly the quality of the diamonds varied depending on which location we were in as well.
 The first diamond we saw was a 1.00ct F color and SI1 clarity for 8,229 sgd.
 The diamond was poorly cut which resulted in a dark stone that completely lacked brilliance.
 The biggest issue was the 64.8% depth of the diamond.

 The second diamond we saw was a 0.90ct J color, VS2 Clarity cushion cut diamond for 3,089 sgd.
 Once again this diamond was poorly cut, with a 76% depth.
-That, coupled with the J color (which we don’t recommend for cushion cuts, as you can read about here), made the diamond look incredibly yellow.
+That, coupled with the J diamond color (which we don’t recommend for cushion cuts, as you can read about here), made the diamond look incredibly yellow.

 The diamond we saw in ION Orchard was a vast improvement.
 This was a round brilliant 1.20ct I Color, VS1 Clarity diamond for 11,299 sgd.
 Unlike the others, this diamond was superbly cut.
 The diamond was bright and brilliant.